At Swaffield School we believe that our creative curriculum provides the children with an exciting and stimulating learning environment.

 Our curriculum builds on the children’s knowledge and helps them develop key skills and enthusiasm for learning.

 Sex and relationship education is taught as part of our science curriculum.
 Parents are welcome to view the programme we use as well as read the policy (see policies page) and course notes.
 Parents are also able to withdraw their children from the lessons if they wish.
-The relevant schemes of work are on each year group page which you can find under the Learning tab above.
+The relevant schemes of work are on the PSHE page which you can find under the Curriculum tab above.

 Swaffield's Curriculum for 2018/19

 This is our curriculum map for the academic year 2018/19.
 It gives an overview of the curriculum by year group.

 If you require more information or have any queries, please contact your child's teacher in the first instance or contact the School Office and we'll put you in touch with the relevant person.

 The exciting and extremely well-planned curriculum brings together topics and subjects to enliven learning and make it highly relevant and engaging.